 The information in this document provides ideas on how to develop or improve your leadership behaviors.
-We organized the developmental suggestions according to four dimensions of effective leadership - People & Place, Pathways, Problem-solving, and Positive Persuasion.
+We organized the developmental suggestions according to six dimensions of effective leadership - People & Place, Pathways, Problemsolving, Positive Persuasion, Passion & Purpose, and Pursuit.
 We provided developmental suggestions according to the 70-20-10 framework.